-The FSA Load Reduction Assessment Tool (Assessment Tool) may be used to estimate removal of nutrient loads resulting from certain municipal stormwater operation and maintenance practices in Florida.
-The tool provides statistically significant numeric values (mg/kg) for total nitrogen (TN) and total phosphorus (TP), that are associated with particulate matter (solids) which are typically transported by stormwater (Sansalone 2011, Final Report).
+The FSA MS4 Load Reduction Assessment Tool (FSA Assessment Tool) may be used to estimate removal of nutrient loads resulting from certain municipal stormwater operation and maintenance practices in Florida.
+The Tool provides statistically significant numeric values (mg/kg) for total nitrogen (TN) and total phosphorus (TP), that are associated with particulate matter (solids) which are typically transported by stormwater (Sansalone et al, 2011 and 2019, Final Reports).
 These solids are deposited initially on roadways and other landscapes, and eventually accumulate in catch basins, drainage conveyances, and BMPs such as hydrodynamic separators and other sediment trapping devices (Sansalone 2007).
 The term BMP used herein does not refer to conventional retention or detention systems or "ponds."
 The routine maintenance and cleaning of stormwater conveyances and other infrastructure actually removes small amounts of TN and TP with every "bucket" of sediment collected and properly disposed of.
 However, the sheer volume of material removed on an annual basis results in significant nutrient load reductions to surface waters.

-This Assessment Tool is based on the 2011 Final Report (Sansalone et. al. 2011), and provides quantified values of the mass fraction of TN and TP associated with solids typically accumulated in BMPs, catch basins, and those solids collected by street sweepers.
-The use of this tool allows municipalities to provide fairly rudimentary measurements of weight or volume of material removed, while generating scientifically defensible values for the associated TN and TP.
+The FSA Assessment Tool is based on the average of the results from the 2019 Final Report and the 2011 Final Report (Sansalone, et al) and provides quantified values of the mass fraction of TN and TP associated with solids typically accumulated in BMPs, catch basins, and those solids collected by street sweepers.
+The use of the Tool allows MS4 permit holders to provide fairly rudimentary measurements of weight or volume of material removed, while generating scientifically defensible values for the associated TN and TP.

-The values to use to convert the amount of solids into TN and TP loads are summarized below and are included in the spreadsheet Assessment Tool.
+The values to use to convert the amount of solids into TN and TP loads are summarized below and are included in the spreadsheet FSA MS4 Load Reduction Assessment Tool.

 Maintenance Category TP (mg/kg) TN (mg/kg)

-Street Sweeping 361 563
+Street Sweeping 332 610

-Catch Basin cleaning 417 679
+Catch Basin Cleaning 378 785

-BMP cleaning 364 899
+BMP Cleaning 328 1,054